hackclub/hackclub/workshops/PREFACE.md

 First and foremost, coding is a skill like any other.
 Like learning a language, there's grammar and vocabulary to acquire.
 Like math, there are processes to work through specific types of problems.
 Like all kinds of craftsmanship and art-making, there are techniques and tools and best practices that people have developed over time, specialized to different tasks, that you're free to use or modify or discard.

 Someone will always tell you you're doing it wrong.
 There are almost always many different approaches to a particular problem with no single "right way".
-A lot of programmers get very good at advocating for their preferred way, but that doesn't mean it's the One Truth Path.
+A lot of programmers get very good at advocating for their preferred way, but that doesn't mean it's the One True Path.

 ## It Never Works the First Time